MystenLabs/walrus-docs/docs/sui-struct.md

 # Walrus Sui Reference

+This section is optional and enables advanced use cases.

+You can interact with Walrus purely through the client CLI, and JSON or HTTP APIs provided, without reading or writing to the Sui chain directly.
+However, Sui is used to manage the metadata of Walrus and developers can use information about the Walrus system, as well as stored blobs using Sui smart contracts.

+This section provides and overview of how you may use Walrus objects in your Sui smart contracts.

 ## Blob and Storage Objects

 Walrus blobs are represented as Sui `Blob` types.
 A blob may be registered, indicating that the